 - An average score, if you have more than one reportable score since June 2013 .

 - a percentile rank for each reported score; these percentiles indicate the percentage of testers over the last three testing years whose scores were lower than the tester’s reported scores.

-When the student applies to law schools, the entire score report is submitted with the application; the LSAT does not offer the option to pick and choose which scores are submitted.
+When the student applies to law schools, the entire score report is submitted with the application; the LSAC does not offer the option to pick and choose which scores are submitted.

 Three times each year — in June, September, November — the LSAC offers tests “with disclosure.”
 These tests are released directly to test-takers along with their scores, allowing them to review the questions in full along with their scores.
 Once released, these tests become part of the publicly available set of official test materials and are never administered again.

 The LSAT is administered every one to two months year-round at test centers approved by the LSAC, and there is no limit on the number of times a student can take the test.
-It’s generally to your advantage to test more than once: part of beating any test is giving yourself as many opportunities as necessary to succeed, and taking the test multiple times can be a great way to maximize your improvement.
-To search for nearby test centers and register to take the LSAT, visit the LSAC’s website and follow the corresponding instructions.
+It’s generally to your advantage to test more than once: part of conquering any test is allowing yourself as many opportunities as necessary to succeed, and taking the test multiple times can be a great way to maximize your improvement.
+To search for nearby test centers, check out LSAT test dates, and register to take the exam, visit the LSAC’s website.

 Inspirica’s approach to LSAT test prep recognizes the differing needs of students applying to graduate programs.
 We’ve seen every type of student, from those who are in college and want to enroll in law school immediately upon graduation to those who have been out of college and working full-time for years.
 Our team will work with you to find a tutor who fits your availability, and your LSAT tutor will focus both on teaching technique and guiding your independent preparation as you practice those techniques on your own.